vboussange/vboussange.github.io/content/post/ABC_inference/index.md

-Now we can simply plot the model output without noise,
+Here is a plot of the model output without noise:
 ```julia
 fig = PyPlot.figure()
 PyPlot.plot(sol')